DES MOINES, Iowa — A federal disaster declaration has been issued for 19 Iowa counties damaged by severe weather in June.

-Branstad announced Wednesday he was sending a letter to Obama that seeks the declaration for Allamakee, Appanoose, Butler, Clayton, Dallas, Davis, Des Moines, Guthrie, Howard, Jefferson, Lee, Lucas, Marion, Mitchell, Monroe, Warren, Wayne, Winneshiek and Wright counties.
+Gov. Terry Branstad said Monday that the Federal Emergency Management Agency has approved a request for a presidential disaster declaration.
+The declaration covers Allamakee, Appanoose, Butler, Clayton, Dallas, Davis, Des Moines, Guthrie, Howard, Jefferson, Lee, Lucas, Marion, Mitchell, Monroe, Warren, Wayne, Winneshiek and Wright.

-They were damaged by winds, tornadoes, heavy rain, hail and thunderstorms from June 20 to 25.
+Branstad requested the support after the counties were damaged by winds, tornadoes, rain, hail and thunderstorms from June 20 to June 25.

 The declaration means the counties will get federal funding to help with rebuilding efforts, such as repairing property, removing debris and other emergency work.